 How often would you say your son is outdoors, engaging with the natural environment around him?
-As adults, we often understand the therapeutic benefits of being outdoors - fresh air can clear your mind, the peace and quiet allows us to reflect, and the isolation oftens leads to low mobile reception, so we can't spend all day scrolling through social media.
+As adults, we often understand the therapeutic benefits of being outdoors – fresh air can clear your mind, the peace and quiet allows us to reflect, and the isolation oftens leads to low mobile reception, so we cannot spend all day scrolling through social media.

 But what does time in nature do for children?
 The team over at Children & Nature Network understand the benefits of boys and girls getting outside, and have put together a vast resource library of the latest academic research covering the subject.

 Not surprisingly, a lot of the research points to the academic benefits of nature.
 To show this, they put together a great infographic outlining these benefits, as well as where you can find more information on the research.